magnum/wordpress/wp-content/plugins/uncanny-automator/readme.txt

 == Description ==

 Uncanny Automator is the easiest and most powerful way to automate your WordPress site with no code.
-Build automations in minutes that connect your WordPress plugins, sites and external apps together using billions of recipe combinations.
+Build automations in minutes that connect your WordPress plugins, sites and non-WordPress apps together using billions of recipe combinations.

 Here's how Uncanny Automator works:

-When one thing happens, Automator can make other things happen.
+When something happens, Automator can make other things happen.

 When a user buys a product, add them to a membership level, enroll them in a course and pass their information to Google Sheets.